Our Events

 Knowledge Makers Indigenous Academic Journal partnered with the United Nations Food and Agriculture Organization for its eighth volume.

-The publication of this volume culminated in a conference celebrating the publication, where Indigenous researchers, scholars, and community leaders gathered to discuss the volumes topics of food systems, sustainability, and knowledge sovereignty.
+The publication of this volume culminated in a conference celebrating the publication.
+Indigenous researchers, scholars, and community leaders gathered to discuss the volumes topics of food systems, sustainability, and knowledge sovereignty.

 National Gathering of Indigenous Graduate students